QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 - source : Prints a link to this github repository.
 - pick a,b,c,d... : Randomly selects one of the entered options.

 - [tier]poke : Randomly selects one Pokémon from the viable tier list from [tier].
 Supported tiers are Uber, OU, UU, RU, NU, PU, and LC.
 - [tier]team : Randomly generate a team that is usable in [tier].
 Same restrictions as [tier]poke apply.
 - team [tier]: Select a random sample team in [tier], with the same restrictions as the above two.
 - pokemon : Entering any existing pokemon (for example ~kyogre) gives a link to their respective Smogon analysis page.
 - tier : Similar to the above, entering any official Smogon tier (such as ~ou) brings up a link to the Smogon hub for that tier.

-- ~viability tier, ~speedtiers tier, ~np tier, ~sample tier, ~roles tier :
+- ~viability [tier], ~speedtiers [tier], ~np [tier], ~sample [tier], ~roles [tier] :
 - The above five commands bring up their respective forum resource that was requested (if one exists).
 Supported tiers are Uber, OU, UU, RU, NU, PU, and LC.

-- tell [user], [message] : This will save [message], and when [user] join any room the bot is in, they will get a PM with the message, as well as who sent it.
-Messages are not saved on a restart, and each recipient can only wait on one message at a time.
+- tell [user], [message] : This will save [message], and when [user] join any room the bot is in, they will get a PM notifying them they have a message waiting.
+Messages are not saved on a restart, and you can only have one message to each user waiting at any time.
+- read [number] : Returns [number] messages that you have waiting.
+If you have no messages it returns nothing, and if [number] is larger than your waiting messages, all of them are returned.
+- removetell [user] : Remove your waiting message to [user], if one exists.

 Chat Games
 ----------